 Division 6 — Miscellaneous

-17. Non-attendance by party, consequences of
+17. Consequences of non-attendance by party

 (1) Subject to the Criminal Appeals Act 2004 section 35, if a hearing before a single judge or a registrar is adjourned because a party who has been notified of it does not attend, the judge or registrar may order the party or the party’s lawyer to pay the costs of any party who attended.